Whirlpool Washer Leaking From Bottom (Why and how to fix)

 Why is my Whirlpool washing machine leaking from bottom?

-It’s never good when your whirlpool washing machine starts leaking water.
+Whatever the case, It’s never good when your whirlpool washing machine starts leaking water.

 In most cases, this means there’s something wrong with your washer and you will need to get it repaired.